dkojic325/tda-historical-data/README.md

 # tda-historical-data
- Gather the historical data of specific period from the TDA
+ Gather the historical data of specific period (monthly) from the TDA